joseluistello/joseluistello/README.md

 ---

-**I am a data analyst from Mexico who loves software engineering, writing, learning, and business-related analysis.
+**I am a data analyst and software developer from México.
+I love writing, learning, and business-related analysis.
 I have a [blog](https://joseluistello.live/) where I write about what I love and know.**

 - 🌱 I’m currently learning software engineering
 - ♨️ I’m looking to enter in tech industry